 When you're purchasing textbooks, you'll have a choice between buying a new book and a used one.
 If saving money is a top priority for you, go with the used versions.
 Besides some highlights or notes in the margins, these should be just as good as their new counterparts.
-If you're worried that will distract you, head to the bookstore as soon as you know what texts you need so you can sift through the used copies and grab one that doesn't have much written in it.
+If you're worried that will distract you, opt for a newer book.

 At the end of the semester, you'll usually have the option of selling your books back to the campus bookstore.
-Typically, buyback programs don't offer you as much money for your books; something you purchased for $75 dollars might earn you back $20 at the end of the semester.
-Since you own the book, though, you also have the option to keep it for future reference or sell it online.
+Typically, buyback programs don't offer you as much money for your books.
+So something you purchased for $75 might sell for $20 at the end of the semester.
+Since you own the book, though, you also have the option to keep it for future reference or sell online.

 Renting Your Books